 <Fell off you and were crushed by Myrrine's fall, I'm afraid.
 There was no saving them.> Thais said. <I didn't dare waste energy on a repair spell.
 I'll make you a new pair as soon as we're free.>

 Lykos gave her a smile that lacked any trace of humor.
-He was probably trying to look encouraging, but the impression Glaw got was of a man at the end of his rope. <I should like a blue pair this time.>
+He was probably trying to look encouraging, but the impression he gave was that of a man at the end of his rope. <I should like a blue pair this time.>

 <Blue it is.> Thais turned and put a hand on Vita's chest.
-She still hadn't woken up, but her chest was moving and there was no blood.
-Glaw chose to count that as a positive sign. <You'll have to mend the rest of the way yourself, brother.
+She still hadn't woken up, but she was breathing and there was no blood. <You'll have to mend the rest of the way yourself, brother.
 What energy I have left needs to go to giving Vita new blood.>

 The look she gave Lykos was so apologetic Glaw wanted to grab her by the shoulders and yell that it wasn't her fault.
-It was in fact the Field Marshal's fault.
+It was, in fact, the Field Marshal's fault.
 And the Emperor's.
 And why not throw Adviser Kinsey into that mix as well.
-They all deserved to suffer in the worst of the afterlives the religious heads of the temples always went on about.
-Glaw just needed to compare them and decide which was the worst.
-He might have to get a fixed religion when they got back home, just so he could pray to the gods who ran that particularly nasty place of punishment to take the three rulers of the Empire and never return them.
+They all deserved to suffer in the worst of the afterlives.
+Glaw just needed to compare those he knew of and decide which was the worst.
+He considered settling for a single religion when they got back home, just so he could pray for gods who ran a particularly nasty place of punishment to take the three rulers of the Empire and never return them.

 Lykos made another attempt to sit up straight.
 Glaw did his best to hold him down without putting too much pressure on his ribs.
 Thais had bandaged them with strips of Lykos' skirt - now a scandalously short piece of clothing - and Glaw suspected they were cracked, if not still broken.
 Thais hadn't had much time over for talking between all the healing.

 <I was wondering something, about the story you told me,> Glaw said.